Tag: Q4 1961

 The packed courtroom was deathly silent as Judge Landau delivered the verdict of guilty against Adolf Eichmann, the Nazi key man responsible for orchestrating the genocide of millions.
 It was December 11, 1961, and the weight of the judgment hung heavy in the air.
 Eichmann’s defense team had argued that he was merely an underling,…

-FBI Probes Racial Covenants in Washington D.C.’s Wesley Heights
+FBI Probes Racial Covenants, Washington D.C.
+2023

 In a move that has sent shockwaves through the nation’s capital, the FBI has launched an investigation into racial covenants in Washington D.C.’s affluent Wesley Heights neighborhood.
 The probe, ordered by Attorney General Robert F. Kennedy at the request of his antitrust and civil rights divisions, has left home owners in the area reeling as…